dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem.md

 - The filesystem tool enumerates files in a selected bucket using a glob pattern, returning details as FileInfo in customizable page sizes.

-- This resource integrates with transform functions and transformers for customised extraction pipelines.
+- This resource integrates with transform functions and transformers for customized extraction pipelines.

 To load data into a specific table (instead of the default filesystem table), see the snippet below: